Safeguarding

 Each person who works within this church community will agree to abide by this policy and the guidelines established by this church.

-The PCC of this Church reviewed, agreed and adopted the above policy in July 2023, and is reviewed annually.
-A full copy of the Diocese of London’s Safeguarding Policy can be found here https://www.london.anglican.org/support/safeguarding/safeguarding-policy
+The PCC of this Church reviewed, agreed and adopted the above policy in June 2025, and is reviewed annually.
+A full copy of the Diocese of London’s Safeguarding Policy can be found by clicking here

-Our Church Safeguarding Officer (CSO) is MARIA BARNES who can be contacted on 07956 915726 or via email mimikara74@aol.com and is the first person to contact if you have concerns about any individual.
+Our Parish Safeguarding Officer (PSO) is RACHEL NEWITT who can be contacted via safeguarding@stmaryshanwell.org.uk and is the first person to contact if you have concerns about any individual.

 You can also contact our clergy